tjheslin1/sunday-arcana-recruitment/doc.md

 <div style='margin-top:50px'></div>

 <div class='descriptive'>
-As a 1st-level sidekick, their hit points should be 1d8 (or 1d6 for a Small character) + their constitution modifier (minumum 1).
+As a 1st-level sidekick, their hit points should be 1d8 (or 1d6 for a Small character) + their constitution modifier (minumum of 1).
 </div>

 ## Expert